 The one that starts will move the marker up to 6 steps.

 The operation is as follows:

-Click the button for the number of steps you want and move the marker in the game plan.
+Decide the number of steps you want (with or without dice) and move the marker in the game plan.

 Your available time to solve the problem is shown in the box Seconds.